 What are the key features of a Passivhaus?

-There are three key features of a Passivhaus:
+There are three key features of a Passivhaus (and EnerPHit):

 - Excellent thermal properties; the house is designed to prevent heat escaping through the building fabric (walls, floors, ceiling etc) and to eliminate thermal bridging; the avoidance of thermal bridging is a key challenge in creating excellent thermal properties